Asana/devrel-examples/javascript/pkce_oauth/README.md

+# OAuth Server Example

 This example shows how to get started with the confidential client authorization code flow.
 For this tutorial, we will utilize the (Always Free)[https://cloud.google.com/free/] offerings of Google Cloud, but you can alter this to use any server you prefer.

-This is useful for apps that don't need/want a server, but need to allow secure logins.
+This is useful for apps to get started with a simple and free server.

 ### Basics